LeRoy P. Hunt: Occupation of Japan

 Hunt was promoted to the rank of major general on June 23, 1945, and succeeded major general Watson in command of 2nd Marine Division.
 He sailed with his division to Japan in September 1945 and assume control of Nagasaki, Miyazaki, and Kagoshima Prefectures in southern Kyushu.
 His main task was to supervise the repatriation and demobilization of returning Japanese from Manchukuo and China.

 His zone of occupation was expanded to highly industrialized prefecture of Kumamoto in central Kyushu in October 1945 and following the withdrawal of 5th Marine Division in early 1946, the Second Marine Division would be the only major Marine unit remaining on occupation duty in southern Japan.
 For his service in early occupation of Kyushu, Hunt received the Bronze Star Medal.

+As a morale boost during the holiday season, he ordered the Atomic Bowl football game to be played on January 1st, 1946, in Nagasaki, between occupying units of the United States Marine Corps.
+This was less than five months after the atomic bomb had devastated the city.
+The Isahaya Tigers, led by professional star "Bullet" Bill Osmanski of the Chicago Bears, defeated the Nagasaki Bears, captained by 1943 Heisman Trophy winner Angelo Bertelli, 14–13 in the first and only such contest.

-The V Amphibious Corps was relieved by I Army Corps in January 1946 and its commanding general, Roscoe B. Woodruff, returned to the United States for temporary assignment.
+The V Amphibious Corps was relieved by I Army Corps later in January 1946 and its commanding general, Roscoe B. Woodruff, returned to the United States for temporary assignment.
 Hunt as the region's senior division commander in Kyushu, assumed temporary command of the Army corps.
 His main responsibility was to hand over the Hiroshima and Yamaguchi Prefectures to British Commonwealth Occupation Force, for which he received his second Legion of Merit.

 General Woodruff returned to Japan on April 5, 1946, and resumed command of the I Corps.
 Hunt turned over responsibility for the island of Kyushu to the 24th Division in mid-June 1946 and embarked with his division for the United States.